3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 NAND flash memory, a non-volatile storage technology that retains data without power, is poised to explode in 2026.
 The technology – which has been primarily used in solid-state drives (“SSDs”), USB drives, and smartphones – has recently become a critical component of AI infrastructure.

-Once used for general data storage, NAND flash memory and its high-capacity, high-speed storage capabilities are now coveted by AI data-center operators for the memory’s performance alongside AI graphics processing units (“GPUs”) related to AI inference (running AI models).
+Once used for general data storage, NAND flash memory and its high-capacity, high-speed storage capabilities are now coveted by AI data center operators for the memory’s performance alongside AI graphics processing units (“GPUs”) related to AI inference (running AI models).

 NAND flash memory is also a space-saving solution for data centers.
 With 3D NAND technology, hundreds of layers of cells can be stacked vertically.
 This substantially increases storage density while consuming minimal space.